Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 9. Risk Portfolio Management:

-A financial institution managing a portfolio of risks, including credit risk, market risk, and operational risk, to minimize potential negative impacts and optimize risk-taking strategies.
+A financial institution manages a portfolio of risks, including credit risk, market risk, and operational risk, to minimize potential negative impacts and optimize risk-taking strategies.

 10. Nonprofit Program Portfolio Management: